 - 1 T finely ground cornmeal or masa

 - 2 T chopped cilantro, plus more for serving

 - Optional (but highly encouraged) toppings: grated cheddar, chopped avocado, sour cream, minced red onion, sliced scallions, lime wedges, crumbled tortilla chips

-- In a large pot or soup pot, heat vegetable oil over medium high.
+- In a large pot, heat oil over medium high.
 Add carrot, onion, bell pepper, garlic, and jalapeno.
 Cook, stirring frequently, until softened and starting to brown, 5 to 10 minutes.
-Add chili powder, cumin, cayenne, epazote, and ½ teaspoon salt and stir constantly for 1 to 2 minutes, until spices are fragrant and sticking to the pan.
+Add chili powder, cumin, cayenne, epazote, and 1/2 teaspoon salt and stir constantly for 1 to 2 minutes, until spices are fragrant and sticking to the pan.

 - Pour in the diced tomatoes with juice, vegetable broth, diced green chiles, beans, squash, and tomato sauce.
 Stir and raise heat to bring to a boil.
-Reduce heat and simmer, partially covered, until squash is cooked through.
-Stir and test squash every 5 to 10 minutes, as cooking time will vary based on seasonal squash.
+Reduce heat and simmer, partially covered, until squash is cooked through, about 35 minutes.
+Stir every 5 to 10 minutes.

 You can substitute kidney or pinto beans, if that’s what you have or you don’t like black beans.